sefakurtipek/dock_scan_template_matching/README.md

 ```

 ## Parameters you need to know
-The user may need to tune given parameters located in `params.launch` file.
+The user may need to tune given parameters located in `params.launch` file.\
-`initialGuess_yaw_degrees`: initial angle guess on radian
+`initialGuess_yaw_degrees`: initial angle guess on radian\
 `modelSampleNum`: Number of points taken from model point cloud.
-Higher number of model samples may increase computational complexity of the algorithm
+Higher number of model samples may increase computational complexity of the algorithm\
-`max_distance_between_corresponding_points`: Maximum distance threshold to match between model samples and laser scan data points on 2D
+`max_distance_between_corresponding_points`: Maximum distance threshold to match between model samples and laser scan data points on 2D\
-`scoreThreshold`: If bestScore is higher than this scoreThreshold, program prints `BAD SCORE`.
+`scoreThreshold`: If bestScore is higher than this scoreThreshold, program prints `BAD SCORE`.\
 `vShapeModelName`: robot charge station model point cloud file.
-Type of file is `.pcd`
+Type of file is `.pcd`\
-`laserFrameName`: Frame name of laser scan data
+`laserFrameName`: Frame name of laser scan data\
 `mapFrameName`: Map frame name.
-It is used to get frame transformation.
+It is used to get frame transformation.\
 `laserScanName`: Laser scan data topic name.
-It is used to subscribe lase I
+It is used to subscribe laser scan data\
 `absolute_path`: Absolute path of project files.
-It is used to give model point cloud file location.
+It is used to give model point cloud file location.\

 ```bash
     <param name="initialGuess_yaw_degrees" type="double" value="265.364" />